kibanalytics/kibanalytics/docs/introduction.md

 pages and visualize them, offering the same kind of insights that [Google Analytics](https://analytics.google.com/analytics/web/) does.

-The reason behind this project is to provide an alternative to GA, that offers data ownership, adblocker avoidance, powerful aggregations, grained filtering and big data storage.
+The reason behind this project is to provide an alternative to GA that offers data ownership, adblocker avoidance, powerful aggregations, grained filtering and big data storage.